-All residence halls operate under key access at the Savannah State University campus, and the resident of a particular room or townhouse is issued a corresponding key.
+All residence halls operate under dual access (key and swipe card) at the Savannah State University campus, and the resident of a particular room or townhouse is issued a corresponding key.
 When a door is malfunctioning, personnel are summoned for immediate repair.